Priya200227/ecommerce-sales-analysis/README.md

 - Return rate analysis
 - Customer repeat behavior
 - Product performance analysis
-- Trend analysis
+- Sales trend analysis

 ---

 # Results & Business Recommendations

-### Key Insights
+### Key Findings

-1. **Revenue Growth and Decline**
+#### Revenue Trend

-   - Revenue grew steadily through 2024 and peaked in early 2025.
+Revenue increased steadily throughout **2024** and peaked in **early 2025**, followed by a decline later in the year.
-   - The decline in revenue is directly linked to **falling order volumes**.

-2. **Category Performance**
+Analysis of the orders trend shows that the decline was driven by **falling order volume rather than changes in pricing or product value**.

+#### Category Performance

-   - Footwear generates the majority of revenue.
+- **Footwear** contributes the majority of total revenue
-   - However, it also has the **highest return rate**, indicating potential product issues.
+- However, footwear also shows the **highest return rate**

-3. **Product Concentration**
+This suggests potential operational issues related to:

+- Product sizing
+- Product quality
+- Customer expectations

+#### Product Contribution

-   - A small number of products generate a large share of total revenue.
+A small number of **top-performing products generate a large portion of overall revenue**, indicating product concentration.
-   - Marketing campaigns should prioritize these products.

-### Recommendations

-- Investigate product-level issues causing footwear returns.
-- Improve sizing information or product descriptions.
-- Build retention campaigns targeting repeat customers.
-- Promote top-performing products to maximize revenue.

 ---

+### Business Recommendations

+Based on the analysis:

+- Investigate root causes of **high footwear returns**
+- Improve **product descriptions and sizing guides**
+- Focus marketing on **top-performing products**
+- Develop strategies to **increase repeat customer purchases**

+---

 # Next Steps

-If more time were available, the analysis could be extended by:
+If additional time and data were available, the analysis could be expanded to include:

-- Performing **customer segmentation** (RFM analysis).
+- **RFM customer segmentation**
-- Investigating **return reasons** to identify operational issues.
+- **Customer Lifetime Value (CLV) analysis**
-- Adding **profit analysis** rather than only revenue.
+- **Return reason analysis**
-- Analyzing **customer lifetime value (CLV)**.
-- Building **predictive models** to forecast revenue trends.

-### Project Limitations

-- Dataset does not include **profit or cost information**.
-- No information about **return reasons** is available.
-- Marketing spend data is unavailable, limiting attribution analysis.

-Future analysis could incorporate these datasets for deeper business insights.
+- **Profitability analysis (revenue vs cost)**
+- **Predictive sales forecasting**

 ---

+# Project Limitations

+Since the dataset is synthetically generated, it does not fully capture all real-world business complexities such as:

+- Marketing spend
+- Profit margins
+- Detailed return reasons
+- Inventory constraints

+Future analysis could incorporate these datasets for deeper operational insights.

+---

 # Dashboard

-Power BI dashboard file is available in the repository:
+The interactive Power BI dashboard file is available in this repository: